 Don’t assume you have to be a big-time collector either: you can just be a person who is looking for free things to do in Asheville, and you’ll still be welcome to appreciate the art as you mosey through the park.

-2. Peruse Works from Local Artists at Asheville Art in the Park
+2. Asheville Art in the Park

 Finding great art for a reasonable price can be a challenge, and one of the best ways to both support the artistic community in Asheville and find good deals is to shop from local artists rather than just from more widely-known (and expensive) artists.